weakit/bank9000/README.md

 Requires [`requests`](https://pypi.org/project/requests/) for fancy internet things, and [`colorama`](https://pypi.org/project/colorama/), because we really like colours. \
 To get bank9000™ running on linux, you would also need to get [`getch`](https://pypi.org/project/getch/).

+## Running bank9000™

+Make sure to first install the required dependencies by running `pip install -r requirements.txt`.

+Run `python ./bank.py` in a terminal (or command prompt if on windows).
+Other envirnoments are not supported, and mostly will not work.

+Python 3 only.